pxsa/digi-shahr-customer-behavior/README.md

 ## Notes

-This was a ~6 hour task with a 5-day deadline, but they only gave me 2 and half days and it takes more than 15 hours ;(
+This was a ~6 hour task with a 3-day deadline, it takes more than 15 hours ;(